-Also covered are Medically Necessary outpatient habilitative and rehabilitative services for:
+Medically Necessary short-term outpatient habilitative and rehabilitative services are covered for:

 - a.
-Short-term speech, physical, and occupational rehabilitative therapy for Acute conditions that are subject to significant clinical improvement over a 90-day period from the date outpatient therapy commences (limited to 60 visits combined for speech, physical, and occupational therapy per plan year) and - b.
-Services for cardiac rehabilitation and pulmonary rehabilitation (limited to 40 visits/sessions per plan year for each type of therapy).
+Short-term speech, physical, and occupational habilitative and rehabilitative therapy for Acute conditions that are subject to significant clinical improvement over a 90-day period from the date outpatient therapy commences to maintain function in an individual (see Schedule of Benefits for visit limits); and - b.
+Services for cardiac rehabilitation and pulmonary rehabilitation (limited to 40 visits/sessions per calendar year for each type of therapy).